jixprotiger/Dockersploit/README.md

 # Dockersploit
 Dockersploit is a Python3 script used to automatically deploy Docker containers vulnerable to a CVE of choice.
-You can also use it with a GUI for a better user experience.
+You can also use it with GUI for a better user experience.

 ## Installation
 - git clone this repository.